Max-Makhrov/sheets2pdf_gs/README.md

 # sheets2pdf_gs
 Library for converting Google Sheets Into PDF.

+Featurs
+ * ⚙️ All settings including custom headers and footers
+ * 🔌All parameters are in single plain object.

 ## Install